MahanVeisi8/RL_practices/Lunar_Lander/Lunar_Lander.md

 ## **3 - Adaptive Gamma D3QN**
 - **[Adaptive Gamma Directory](adaptive_gamma/)**

-This project builds upon the **D3QN** algorithm, introducing a **dynamic gamma adjustment** strategy inspired by the paper ["How to Discount Deep Reinforcement Learning"](https://arxiv.org/pdf/1512.02011) by François-Lavet et al. The goal is to enhance convergence speed and improve learning stability by gradually increasing the discount factor (gamma) during training.
+What if the agent could **dynamically adjust its focus** on long-term versus short-term rewards during training?
+That's what the **Adaptive Gamma D3QN** approach does!
+Inspired by the paper ["How to Discount Deep Reinforcement Learning"](https://arxiv.org/pdf/1512.02011), this method adjusts the discount factor (\(\gamma\)) dynamically to improve learning stability.

 ### Highlights:
-- **Dynamic Gamma**: Adjusts the discount factor over time, starting with short-term rewards and gradually shifting focus to long-term rewards.
+- 🔄 **Dynamic Gamma Adjustment**: Gradually increases the discount factor (\(\gamma\)) to focus more on long-term rewards as training progresses.
-- **Incremental Gamma Strategy**:
+- 📈 **Incremental Gamma Strategy**:
 ```css
 γ_{k+1} = 1 - 0.98 * (1 - γ_k)
 ```
-  This allows for more stable learning and faster convergence.
+  This helps stabilize learning and accelerate convergence.
-- **D3QN Architecture**: Combines Double DQN with a dueling network to separate state-value and action-advantage estimations, further improving performance.
+- 🧠 **D3QN Architecture**: Combines the benefits of Double DQN and Dueling Networks with dynamic gamma adjustments.

 **Performance Visualization**:
 ![Adaptive Gamma Performance](adaptive_gamma/assets/plots.png)